 Types of Electrical Power

-Power consumed in the DC circuit is known as DC power.
-It is produced by a fuel cell, batteries, DC generators, etc.
+• DC Power: Power consumed in the DC circuit is known as DC power.
+It is produced by a fuel cell, batteries, DC generators, etc. Mathematically DC power is defined as the product of voltage and current through the circuit.

-So P = V * I
+So, P = V * I

-- Active Power
+1. Active Power

-- Reactive Power
+2. Reactive Power

-- Apparent Power
+3. Apparent Power

 Active Power (kW)